valocode/bubbly/README.md

 ## Project Status

-This project is currently in **ALPHA**
+This project is currently in **Alpha**

-This means that it should work, and if it doesn't please raise an issue.
-The APIs may change in the coming weeks/months.
+In terms of stability, the existing features should work and if they do not please raise an issue.
+Also we do not guarantee backwards compatability with the APIs and schema.

+In terms of feature completeness, we are working on implementing the core features of Bubbly, and hence there are missing features, such as Subscriptions and Monitoring of vulnerabilities.

 If you are interested in getting involved in the project, or want some help getting started, please reach out to us though our website: [https://bubbly.dev](https://bubbly.dev)